ptsimard/wetkit_media/README.md

      * Check the option to <i>Remember the last selection</i>, then click <b>Apply</b>.
  * Complete the changes to Files admin page by clicking on <b>Save</b> in the top right corner of the View.

-2) Add wetkit-media-admin view to the Media browser

 <!-- Links Referenced -->